KevinLiuxy/Princess-Connect-ReDive-Civilization-6/Pricess Connect ReDive/Readme.md

 Special Thanks
 1. Huge thanks to Hemmelfort[space.bilibili.com] and Keniisu for making Civilization modding tutorials and tools.
 This mod wouldn't be possible without them.
-2. Thanks to my friends including Pokeman for translation and pre-release testing.
+2. Thanks to my friends including Pokeman, Dwughjsd for translation and testing.
 3. Last but not least, Thank you for downloading and using my mod!
 Please rate it up and share it if you like my mod, and I'll be very grateful ~ やばいですね☆